SuzanTurner/F/README.md

-## Press F to Pay Respect API 💀
+# Press F to Pay Respect API 💀

-# What’s This?
+## What’s This?
-Bro just press F
+Press F to pay respect

 ## Endpoints